Lemontree, Queensland: Geography

-The northeastern boundary is aligned with the Condamine River.
-The main occupation is raising sheep, beef cattle and fodder.
+The Condamine River enters the locality from the east (Yandilla / Pampas) and forms the north-eastern boundary of the locality, before exiting to the north (Kurrowah / Condamine Plains).

-Road infrastructure
+Millmerran–Cecil Plains Road enters the locality from the south (Millmerran) and forms the south-western boundary of the locality before exiting to the west (Turallin / Kurrowah).

-Millmerran–Cecil Plains Road runs along the western boundary.
+The land use is predominantly crop growing with some grazing on native vegetation.

 History

 The name Lemontree comes from a pastoral run in the district, whose name in turn came from the Lemon Tree Lagoon, a place where lemons grew.

 Lemontree was part of the original vast Yandilla station established by the Gore brothers, St. George Richard Gore and Ralph Thomas Gore, in 1841.
 It was opened for settlement under the Crown Lands Alienation Act of 1876 when the Gore lease expired in 1887.

-In 1879, it was organized into part of the Jondaryan Division which became a shire in 1903.
+In 1879, it was part of the Jondaryan Division which became the Shire of Jondaryan in 1903.
 In 1913, along with other lands in and around the town of Millmerran, it became part of the Shire of Millmerran.
-In 2008 the area was incorporated into the new Toowoomba Region.
+In 2008, the area was amalgamated into the Toowoomba Region.